joeybaker/docker-syncthing/README.md

 If you want to add a new folder, make sure you set the path to something in `/srv/data`.

+**NOTE**: for security reasons, starting this docker container will change the permissions of all files in your data directory to a new, docker-only user.
+This ensures that the docker container can access the files.

 ## Developing
 You can run `run.sh` to restart the bud-ssl terminator and syncthing.
 Any push to this repo will auto-update the docker image on docker hub.